Living Landscape Laboratory

 Sustainability is the cornerstone of the environmental ethic.
 It means putting the environment first in everything we do by making educated choices to reduce energy and water consumption, minimize our carbon footprint, and find other ways to be good stewards of the land.
 Through reducing, recycling, reusing, and conserving, we place less of a burden on the environment and on our natural resources.

-As we manage our new office both inside and out, we make every effort to examine our choices so we can serve as an example of what it means to live sustainably.
+As we manage our office both inside and out, we make every effort to examine our choices so we can serve as an example of what it means to be carbon conscious in the landscape and live sustainably.

 What We’re Doing at APCC Headquarters

 Waste Reduction: We strive to minimize office paper use by doing as much as we can digitally, only printing documents when necessary.
 We are also cognizant of our choices in purchasing products.

 Composting: We compost all our food waste on site using a homemade anaerobic compost system.
 We also compost yard debris through a larger composting system made of wooden pallets.

 Recycling: All recyclables are taken to the Dennis Transfer Station, and we strive for a goal of zero waste.

 Reuse and Repurposing: We purchase paper products with 50% or more recycled content.
 Where possible, we look for used garden tools instead of purchasing new.
 Our vegetable garden features repurposed materials.

 Water Conservation: We’ve installed several rain barrels at our gutter downspouts to catch rainwater from the roof, which we then use to water plants.
 Rainwater is free and is preferred by plants!
 Using rainwater conserves tap water.
 It takes energy to pull our water from the ground and to treat it with salts to adjust the pH and chlorine to kill pathogens.